 I find roses fussy and hard to keep in their glory.
 There are spider mites and aphids that often run amok.
-Never mind the fungus amongst them like black spot and powdery mildew.
-Then there’s deer who enjoy nibbling, which is odd given their prickly nature.
-But when roses are in their glory, they surely are glorious.
-Plus, their fruit called rose hips commonly used in tea, are an excellent source for Vitamin C.
+Never mind the fungus amongst them, like black spot and powdery mildew.
+Then deer enjoy nibbling, which is odd given their prickly nature.
+But when roses are in their glory, they indeed are glorious.
+Plus, their fruit called rose hips, commonly used in tea, are an excellent source of Vitamin C.

 Ruth purchased three climbing roses by mail order.
 While two were off to a good start, the third was not.
-She contacted Jackson & Perkins, who advised a shot of Epsom salt often does the trick and asked if I had heard of the remedy.
-Folks use Epsom salt for fertilizing plants, usually tomatoes, to promote more abundant fruit or more flowers.
+She contacted Jackson & Perkins, who advised a shot of Epsom salt often does the trick, and asked if I had heard of the remedy.
+Folks use Epsom salt to fertilize plants, usually tomatoes, to promote more abundant fruit or flowers.
 However, unless a soil test proves a deficiency in magnesium and sulfate (the ingredients of Epsom salt), adding more is irrelevant.
 Plants can’t take up more than they need.
-They don’t require much of either, and most often, the soil has plenty of magnesium and sulfate naturally.
-Still, because they gave a plant guarantee, I suggested Ruth follow their protocol so they’ll make-good if necessary.
+They don’t require much of either, and most often, the soil naturally has plenty of magnesium and sulfate.
+Still, because they gave a plant guarantee, I suggested Ruth follow their protocol so they’ll make good on replacing them if necessary.

-Brother Rick’s rose dilemma had to do with Eastern tent caterpillars (Malacosoma americanum).
+Brother Rick’s rose dilemma was with Eastern tent caterpillars (Malacosoma americanum).
 In previous years the campers demolished his potted roses but left his other herbs.
-Rick admitted he’d used a nasty chemical product in the past as a remedy.
+Rick admitted he’d used a nasty chemical product as a remedy.
 I sent him the link to an earlier column about tent caterpillars (titled Diehard Campers ).
 I advised him to remove the tent or apply Bacillus thuringiensis (Bt), a naturally occurring bacterium in the soil.
 Or there’s Neem Oil, a natural alternative to synthetic pesticides.
 Both are safer for the environment and you.

 This week I checked on the progress of their rose dilemmas.
 No surprise, Ruth’s rose didn’t make a comeback.
 “We told Jackson and Perkins.
 Now they are out of them, so we are out of luck!”